rollerworks/search/doc/basic_usage.md

 FieldSets
 ---------

-FieldSets can be generated per usage (see the Rollerworks Search documentation for details) Or by registering then as services in the Service Container.
+FieldSets can be generated per usage (see the RollerworksSearch documentation for details) Or by registering then as services in the Service Container.

 Registering FieldSets is done using the `rollerworks_search.fieldsets.fieldSetName` configuration.